artikcloud/sample-nodejs-ruleEngineCreateAnomalyRule/readme.md

-# Add anomaly detection rule to rule engine
+# Add anomaly detection Rule

-This is an ARTIK cloud services api call sample which creates an anomaly rule into your account.
+This is an ARTIK cloud services sample that creates a [machine learning Rule](https://developer.artik.cloud/documentation/rules-engine.html#apply-machine-learning) with an anomaly detection condition.

 This sample will demonstrate the following:

-* Making an api call to the Rule Engine service endpoint:  `/rules`
+* Making an API call to the Rules service endpoint: `/rules`
 * Payload required to create a Rule

 **Prerequisites**